 Mrs. Bush authored two children's books, C. Fred's Story and the best-selling Millie's Book, both of which benefited literacy through proceeds from sales.
 She also wrote the best-selling Barbara Bush: A Memoir and Reflections: Life After the White House.
 In addition to award-winning books, Mrs. Bush has been widely recognized for her legacy of service and unwavering support for the literacy cause, as well as her impact on countless lives touched through her efforts.

-In 2013, Neil and Maria Bush formed the Barbara Bush Houston Literacy Foundation to carry forth their mother’s legacy and focus deeply on the literacy cause in the Bush family’s hometown and the Nation’s 4th largest, most diverse city.
-Founded on Mrs. Bush’s belief, “If you help a person to read, then their opportunities in life will be endless,” the Barbara Bush Houston Literacy Foundation is dedicated to improving the quality of life for all Houstonians through the power of literacy and the breaking of the intergenerational cycle of low literacy.
+In 2013, Neil and Maria Bush formed the Barbara Bush Houston Literacy Foundation to carry forth their mother’s legacy and focus deeply on the literacy cause in the Bush family’s hometown and the nation’s most diverse and fourth largest city.
+Founded on Mrs. Bush’s belief: “If you help a person to read, then their opportunities in life will be endless,” the Barbara Bush Houston Literacy Foundation is dedicated to improving lives through the power of literacy and breaking of the intergenerational cycle of low literacy.

 As a role model for leading a life of service to others and a champion of the literacy cause for more than three decades, Mrs. Barbara Bush will forever be our inspiration for helping people reach their fullest potential in life through the power of literacy.
 The Barbara Bush Houston Literacy Foundation’s mission is rooted in her vision.
 Mrs. Bush encouraged all of us to get involved in something bigger than ourselves, in the big ideas of our time and live a life of purpose and meaning.
 The most befitting way to honor Mrs. Bush’s legacy is to continue advancing the Foundation’s work within the Houston community and realizing her vision of literacy for all.